lmsace/lmsace-connect-woocommerce/README.md

 ## Documenation

-The official documentation to setup connections and SSO between Moodle and WooCommerce using LMSACE Connect can be found at [https://github.com/lmsace/lmsace-connect-woocommerce/wiki](https://github.com/lmsace/lmsace-connect-woocommerce/wiki)
+The official documentation to setup connections and SSO between Moodle™ Software and WooCommerce using LMSACE Connect can be found at [https://github.com/lmsace/lmsace-connect-woocommerce/wiki](https://github.com/lmsace/lmsace-connect-woocommerce/wiki)

 ## Bugs and Problems Report.

-This plugin is carefully developed and highly tested with multiple versions of Moodle LMS, WordPress, and WooCommerce.
+This plugin is carefully developed and highly tested with multiple versions of Moodle™ Software, WordPress, and WooCommerce.
 If you found any issues with LMSACE Connect or you have any problems or difficulty with its workflow please feel free to report on Github: http://github.com/lmsace/lmsace-connect/issues.
 We will do our best to solve the problems.

 ## Feature Proposals.